chocmake/Backup-to-Zip/README.md

 # Backup to Zip
-Generate a shortcut (LNK) that when opened creates an auto timestamped ZIP using 7-Zip of the specified source files at a destination.
-Made originally as a straightforward, quick way for versioning game save file directories and config files, keeping them neat and organized.
+Generate a shortcut (LNK) configured with your chosen files/directories that when opened will output a timestamped backup zip at your chosen destination.

+Intended as a straightforward, quick way for backing up handfuls of game save file directories and config files with timestamps, keeping them versioned and organized.
+> Since LNK shortcuts have field length limits only so many paths can be included for the backup using this method.
+See the [Limitations](#limitations) section at the bottom for more details.

 ## Setup and basic usage

-1. Firstly have [7-Zip](https://www.7-zip.org/index.html) installed, then add its directory to the Windows PATH environment variable for your account so the script can find it (follow [this GIF guide](https://user-images.githubusercontent.com/34178938/179670355-82005d39-8277-42cf-a49f-05045e3b8699.gif)).
+1. Firstly have [7-Zip](https://www.7-zip.org/index.html) installed.
+As of v0.2 the script will automatically detect it in its default install location.
+> If you installed 7-Zip to a alternative location you can add its directory to the Windows PATH, see this [GIF guide](https://user-images.githubusercontent.com/34178938/179670355-82005d39-8277-42cf-a49f-05045e3b8699.gif)
-2. Download the Backup to Zip script either above or in zipped form [here](https://github.com/chocmake/Backup-to-Zip/releases/latest/download/Backup.to.Zip.zip).
+2. [Download](https://github.com/chocmake/Backup-to-Zip/releases/latest/download/Backup.to.Zip.zip) the Backup to Zip script.
-3. Then set up the Source/Destination and optional shortcut name using the script as seen in the GIFs below.
+3. Open the script and follow the prompts, dragging in the files/directories you want in the backup, along with a destination directory and optional shortcut name, as seen in the GIFs below.
+> You can also drag files/directories onto the script's icon and it will auto fill them as input sources.
-4. Once the shortcut is made double-clicking the shortcut from then on will output a timestamped zip.
+4. After the prompts have been completed an LNK shortcut will be generated.
+It's this shortcut that you can then double-click from then on to output a timestamped zip at your chosen destination.

 > The shortcut can also be moved elsewhere once created, just remember to keep the script in the same location so the shortcut can find it.